 - (or) You are otherwise an employee of the adviser

-In the tool, the methodology is identical to my methodology for determining accredited investors – except with $2.1 million net worth ex-primary home equity as the cutoff.
+In the tool, the methodology is identical to my methodology for determining accredited investors – except with $2.2 million net worth ex-primary home equity as the cutoff.
+That's $2.2 as of the last SCF, not $2.0 million – see the note.

 * The SEC periodically adjusts these values for inflation.
-As of 2016, you needed $2.1 million in net worth to be a qualified client.
-The SEC expects to increase the threshold to $2.2 million in net worth or $1.1 million in assets under management in late summer 2021.
+You needed $2.2 million in net worth to be a qualified client as of late summer 2021.

 Performance fees come in various forms.
 Carry or carried interest is a common example of a performance fee in Venture Capital, Angel, Hedge Funds, and PE Funds – often known as promote in Real Estate Funds.